biquality-learn/biquality-learn/docs/userguide/intro.rst

             Proceedings of the 45th Annual Meeting of the Association of Computational Linguistics.
 2007.

  ..
 [L2018] Jiang, Lu, et al. "Mentornet: Learning data-driven curriculum for very deep neural networks on corrupted labels."
 International conference on machine learning.
 PMLR, 2018.

+ ..
+[NLBC2023] P. Nodet, V. Lemaire, A. Bondu, A. Cornuéjols, "Biquality Learning: a Framework to Design Algorithms Dealing with Closed-Set Distribution Shifts.", Machine Learning, 2023.